Et-17/Helios/README.md

 Helios was built using Tauri with a Vue frontend.
 By using Tauri, I am able to employ web design techniques to create a beautiful app, as it essential runs your application as a website.
 Further, in the future I am able to very easily port it to the browser.
 All I would need to do is change how it interacts with MongoDB's API.
 Unlike its competitor Electron, however, it uses Rust for the backend, making it much faster, safer, and smaller.
 You can find the Rust code in `src-tauri`.

 For the frontend I used the web framework Vue.
 Vue enforces Single File Components, which keeps everything nice and readable.
 Using a web framework much simplifies web app design and strips out almost all of the normally overwhelming redundant code when using raw HTML/CSS and creates an incredibly fluid and reactive app.
+I then paired it with Typescript, which is a super set of Javascript that allows strong typing to drastically reduce bugs and allow much more IDE integration for more efficient development.
 You can find the Vue code in `src`.

 I use the cloud service MongoDB Atlas to store the companies, ensuring that you can access your data from wherever you are and that costs will stay low as I don't have to maintain my own server.
 Filtering is done by the MongoDB database, taking advantage of the years of intense optimizations they have done.